CatalaLang/catala-book/src/2-1-basic-blocks.md

 text and formatting it in Markdown syntax inside the source code file.

-Without further ado, let us introduce the first bit of specification for our fictional income tax, Article 1 of the CTTC (Catala Tutorial Tax Code):
+Without further ado, let us introduce the first bit of specification for our fictional income tax, article 1 of the CTTC (Catala Tutorial Tax Code):

 ```admonish quote title="Article 1"
 The income tax for an individual is defined as a fixed percentage of the